thomdionqwe/IMD1005A-A4-RTMY/README.md

 - [ ] Site Description
 - [ ] Navigation Guide
 - Team member contributions
+---
+### Navigation Guide
+---
+Tablet & Mobile
+- Responsive navigation structure is implemented (hamburger menu and layout)
+- Full functionality is not yet implemented, but the foundation is in place for future development

+Desktop Navigation
+- All navigation menus are sticky and fully interactive.
+- Shop Menu:
+  -Includes:
+      “Shop All” link
+      Grid of 3 main categories (tables, shelves, accessories)
+  - Each link:
+      Passes selected category to the products page for filtering “Shop All” applies no filters
+  - Products page is not fully implemented yet, so navigation is not active

+- Featured Menu
+  - Displays:
+      Scrollable list of tags (best sellers)
+      Scrollable product list filtered by selected tag
+  - Users can:
+      Browse featured products by tag
+      Navigate using keyboard (fully accessible)
+  - Includes:
+      “Shop All Best Sellers” link (passes featured filter)
+  - Product links are not active yet (product page not implemented)

+- Deals Menu
+    Same structure and behavior as Featured menu Displays on-sale products instead of featured items Includes tag filtering and scrollable product list

+- Interactions & Accessibility
+  All menus support keyboard navigation
+  Escape key closes all open menus
+  Tag lists and product lists are horizontally scrollable UI state is managed so only one menu is active at a time

+- User Actions & Icons
+  Cart icon → cart functionality integrated (UI + data logic) Wishlist icon → planned (page not implemented yet) Login icon → allows user authentication
+  After login:
+      Navigation reads user data from localStorage
+      If user type is business:
+      Shows “Add Product” button
+      Grants access to product upload functionality
+---
+Team member contributions
+---
 ### Ryan Bolt

 ### Mihir Panchal